 ... they are then times away ...

-And the latter stupidly prefer to move to Scandinavia, although the medical education is so expensive: Brenke notes: "Germany subsidizes other countries!"
+And the latter stupidly prefer to migrate to Scandinavia, even though medical training is so expensive: Brenke states: “Germany subsidizes other countries!”

-By the way, not only: Karen, the whole discussion on Best of HR – Berufebilder.de® and my kindly whiteness still draws my attention to every publication on the topic, has also emigrated to Sweden: "I have not regretted my decision to turn my back on Germany for one minute and would do it again."
+By the way, not only: Karen, the whole discussion on Best of HR – Berufebilder.de® kicked off and thankful white man still draws my attention to every publication on the subject, has also emigrated to Sweden: "I have not regretted my decision to turn my back on Germany for a minute and would do it again."

 Misunderstanding or manipulation?

 But where does the discrepancy between the previous tonality and this study come from?
 Behind the scenes, those affected suspect manipulation by the employers' side, with the aim of squeezing wages through a large selection of well-trained, local, flexible workers and, on the other hand, being able to dispose of older engineers.

 That sounds logical, but as long as I don't have the evidence, I'd rather assume general ignorance, misjudgments and statistical inaccuracies on all sides: After all, German companies are still spending a lot of money on the Internet, at career fairs or elsewhere to interest well-educated young people for a job at their company.
 And they wouldn't do that when they didn't need people - right?

 A rogue who thinks evil